dnessill/reproductions/ldap-identity-provider/README.md

 ### Prerequisite
 1. Installing [OpenShift ArgoCD](https://docs.openshift.com/container-platform/latest/cicd/gitops/installing-openshift-gitops.html).
 2. Understand the [Identity Provider](https://docs.openshift.com/container-platform/4.11/authentication/understanding-identity-provider.html).
-3. All the informations about the LDAP Server image and the users configurations hardcoded inside it are reported at the end of this document.
+3. All the informations about the LDAP Server image and the users configurations hardcoded inside it, are reported at the end of this document.
 <br/>
 <br/>